 media-src - Determines where video or audio data can be loaded from.

 frame-src - Determines where frames can be embedded from.

 font-src - Determines where fonts can be loaded from.

 connect-src - Restricts which resources can be used in XMLHttpRequest, WebSocket and EventSource.

 sandbox - An optional directive which specifies a sandbox policy for 'safely' embedding content into a sandbox.

 There is also the report-uri directive which can be used to send reports when the policy is violated to a specified URL.
 This can be helpful for both debugging and being notified of an attack.
 Additionally, a second header of Content-Security-Policy-Report-Only can be defined to not enforce CSP but to send potential violations to a report URL.
 It follows the same syntax and rules as the Content-Security-Policy header.

-Isaac Dawson is a Senior Security Research at Veracode, where he researches attacks and methods for creating a next generation application security scanner.
-This cutting edge research has led to advancements in Veracode’s automated web scanner’s ability to identify and exploit security issues.
+Isaac Dawson is a Senior Security Research at CA Veracode, where he researches attacks and methods for creating a next generation application security scanner.
+This cutting edge research has led to advancements in CA Veracode’s automated web scanner’s ability to identify and exploit security issues.
 He has developed numerous internal systems containing thousands of variations of web vulnerabilities for use in ensuring the greatest amount of scanner coverage.